dhanush-20045/Blinkit-SQL-Project/README.md

 📉 Data Analysis: KPI Computation, Sales Insights, and Trend Analysis

-📂 Project Files
-File Name	Description
-SQL_PROJECT.sql	Contains all SQL queries for data cleaning and analysis BlinkIT_Grocery_Data.csv	The dataset used in the analysis (optional for reference) README.md	Documentation of the project
 📜 Project Objectives
 ✔️ Data Cleaning – Standardizing and correcting inconsistencies in dataset.
 ✔️ Total & Average Sales Analysis – Analyzing sales based on outlet locations and establishment years.